vitkovit/akamai_mock/README.md

 - **z**: This number changes when there are fixes and changes to the source code.
 This represents patches or bug fixes.<br>

 ### Changelog
+#### __version__ 0.2.0
+- Two new features have been introduced to the Analyze RC:.<br>
+  - A selection window will appear if there are more than 50 versions, allowing you to choose the starting version for analysis..<br>
+  - If there are more than 5 Rate Control policies, you will be able to select which one to analyze in a new window.<br>
+- Hostnames tab now have __Check Property Hostname__ option, it will list productionCnameTo from all hostnames for an account.<br>
+- Configurations tab now shows the latest version number.<br>
+- Hostnames tab presents a sorted list of hostnames.<br>
 #### __version__ 0.1.2
 - fixed issue when Rate Control Policy does not have a name in latest version.<br>
 - Host table will now automatically Display Hosts File.<br>